Published 23:26 IST, November 5th 2020

 Advertisement

-Saudi Arabia will host a Formula One race next year, a move aimed at attracting well-heeled globe-trotting visitors and raising kingdom’s profile internationally as a tourist destination.
+Saudi Arabia will host a Formula One race next year, a move aimed at attracting well-heeled globe-trotting visitors and raising the kingdom’s profile internationally as a tourist destination.

 Advertisement

-Last year, 21 cities hosted races, but that has been scaled back this year because of coronavirus pandemic.
+Last year, 21 cities hosted races, but that has been scaled back this year because of the coronavirus pandemic.
 Some cities in 2020 have hosted multiple races.
-Concerns about large crowds amid pandemic have also caused most races to be held without fans.
+Concerns about large crowds amid the pandemic have also caused most races to be held without fans.

 Advertisement